lilianfornea/AlmostAlmightyLicense/README.md

 # AlmostAlmightyLicense
-Here you can read more about my new license called Almost Almighty Licese (AAL)
+Here you can read more about my new license called Almost Almighty License (AAL)